ScratchAddons/ScratchAddons/.github/CONTRIBUTING.md

 ## Contributing code

-If you are familiar with JavaScript, HTML, and CSS, you can contribute by fixing bugs, making adjustments, or adding features.
+If you are familiar with JavaScript, HTML, and CSS, you can contribute by fixing bugs or adding features.
 Just follow the steps below to open a pull request to propose your changes which we can then add to Scratch Addons.

 ### Learn more about making addons